AimRT/AimRT/document/sphinx-en/tutorials/plugins/log_control_plugin.md

 }
 ```

-Developers fill in the module(s) they want to set the log level for and the corresponding log level in the request packet `SetModuleLogLevelReq`.
+Developers fill in the modules whose log levels they want to set and the corresponding log levels in the request packet `SetModuleLogLevelReq`.

-Here is an example using the HTTP RPC backend from **net_plugin**, calling this interface via HTTP using the curl tool:
+Below is an example of calling this interface via Http using the curl tool, based on the http RPC backend in **net_plugin**:

 ```shell
 #!/bin/bash